This post may contain affiliate links. Please read our disclosure policy.

 Bread machines can’t adjust rise time for cold dough.
 If your milk, eggs, or butter are too cold, the yeast won’t activate properly and your loaf may not rise enough.
 Use ingredients at the temperature listed in the recipe—no shortcuts here.

-Get a golden top crust (even if your machine can’t):
+Get a golden top crust (no matter what)

 Set your machine to the darkest crust setting, if available.
 If the top doesn’t brown well, finish the loaf in a 400°F oven for 10 minutes after baking.
 A golden, firm top means the crumb inside is fully baked.